esurovtsev/github-repo-search-api/README.md

 This project demonstrates building a backend app that scores GitHub repositories.
 The app works as a wrapper around GitHub's public search API, getting repositories and adding a custom popularity score based on stars, forks, and how recently the repo was updated.
 There is a single service in the domain layer that acts as an orchestration unit.
 In line with DDD ideas, our domain object is "rich"—it knows by itself how to calculate its own score, so the core logic stays in the domain layer.

-The project focuses on demonstrating good architecture principles.
-While I chose not to implement certain production features like caching or retry logic, the architecture is designed so these can be easily added later without significant refactoring.
+The project focuses on demonstrating good architecture principles with practical implementations of production-grade features.
+The architecture includes caching and retry mechanisms, while maintaining clean separation of concerns:

 The main architectural approach is a lightweight hexagonal (ports and adapters) architecture, with the core logic in the `domain` layer and a simple `api` layer on top.
 This demonstrates how to build systems with clear separation of concerns.
 I also kept the package structure as flat as possible to maintain simplicity and readability.